top of page

 E59C99BD-C2C0-4679-80FD-02DA64C14712.jpeg

-1. Freezing Adaptation in Plants
+1. Plant Freezing Adaptation

-Cold exposure causes a wrinkled leaf surface in Komatsuna.
+Cold exposure causes a wrinkled leaf surface

 3. Plant Desiccation Tolerance